happyjang/mern-plaid/README.md

 - Plaid for bank account linkage and transaction data
 - Passport and JWTs for authentication

-Our app will allow users to
+This app will allow users to
 - Register
 - Log in
 - Access protected pages only accessible to logged in users